Yin1012/BreakViz/README.md

 The goal of BreakViz is to detect possible breakpoints' location in human whole genome sequencing data from MinION and visualize them with by using heatmap.

+## Process
+After sequencing and mapping, human DNA will be transformed into a bed file.The bed format file will be used as import in my package.
+User must provides two filters about selecting breakpoints : Mindistance, Maxdistance.
+We will select possible breakpoints based on these two parameters and create a heat table for whole reads.
+The package will add heat to reads based on their status after filtering.
+After visulization, a heatmap version of chromosomes will be showed.

 ## Installation

 You can install BreakViz from github with: